launchdarkly/ld-find-code-refs/docs/ALIASES.md

 Aliases can be hardcoded using the `literal` type.
 This is intended to be used for testing aliasing functionality.

-Please note: literal aliases are limited to flag keys using lowercase only because of a limitation of a dependency we use to parse the configuration file.
-You can track the issue [here](https://github.com/spf13/viper/issues/1014).
+Note that literal aliases are limited to flag keys using lowercase letters only, due to a limitation of a dependency LaunchDarkly uses to parse the configuration file.
+[You can track the issue here](https://github.com/spf13/viper/issues/1014).

 Example hardcoding aliases for a couple flags: